lorikayman/RebisTheory/src/lib/rebis_theory.md

 Tortodrones have a relation to devilites, same as gremlins.
 Gremlins share a connection with devilites, whom they outsource their work: `Analysis of the data collected from these offices indicates that devilite corporations are outsourced by gremlins in order to design and manage various projects that include weapons specifically engineered to target Spiral Knight squads` ([Work for Idle Hands](https://wiki.spiralknights.com/Work_for_Idle_Hands)).

-Gun puppies are present within the ruins of wildwoods, sky islands, and scarlet fortress -- all of these factors, while seem as compelling evidence for gremlins being said specie, again, does not fit thematically, -- that of a relation with graviton/shadow and electron/elemental technology and their placement in relation to different locations within Clockworks.
+Gun puppies are present within the ruins of wildwoods, sky islands, and Scarlet Fortress -- all of these factors, while seem as compelling evidence for gremlins being said specie, again, does not fit thematically, -- that of a relation with shadow and elemental technology and their placement in relation to different locations within Clockworks.
 The point regarding gun puppies will be discussed in the [stone constructs section](#stone-constructs).

 Then there is [evil eye symbolism on gremlin machinery](#the-collector), such as the [Collector](https://wiki.spiralknights.com/Drake_Scale), for whom will will later analyze significate of an eye -- a symbol comming from Underworld, -- for gremlin civilization.
 Tortodrone do possess this symbolism -- as is engraved on their shells both on the enraged uncorrupted tortodrone of [mission's title card](https://wiki.spiralknights.com/March_of_the_Tortodrones_(Mission)), and on weapons [transmuted from the ancient shells](https://wiki.spiralknights.com/Ancient_Shell#Usage), specifically their outline on 4-star items and a complete glowing variant on 5-star items.